lucidsoftware/lucid-programming-competition-2018/problems/trademarket/description.md

 Recently, you and a group of friends have grown tired of the typical trading present in many board games.
 To liven things up a little, you have decided to institute a "trade market" to facilitate exchanges of gold for resources, with prices that vary each turn.

-To help with your strategizing, you decide to write a program to determine the max profit you can make if you are given a list of the prices (in units of gold) for a given resource in the upcoming game.
+To help with your strategizing, you decide to write a program to determine the maximum profit you can make if you are given a list of the prices (in units of gold) for a given resource in the upcoming game.
 To keep your strategy simple, you decide to limit yourself to one "buy" operation and one "sell" operation.

 ### Notes:

+1. You must "buy" once and "sell" once (and only once).
+1. You cannot buy and sell in the same turn.
 1. Shorting is not an option.
 You must buy before you sell.
-1. You cannot buy and sell in the same turn.
-1. You must "buy" once and "sell" once (and only once).

 ## Input